 First Impressions of Lodge at Woodloch

-Part of this had to do with the top-notch service that met me outside – a “don’t worry, we’ll get your bags to your room and valet your car, no ticket needed” kind of fawning, which was repeated throughout my stay from super-friendly, unpretentious employees.
+Part of this had to do with the top-notch service that met me outside the lodge building.
+It was, remarkably, a “don’t worry, we’ll get your bags to your room and valet your car, no ticket needed” kind of fawning, which was repeated throughout my stay from super-friendly, unpretentious employees.

-But this sense of serenity also had a lot to do with the surroundings – a lobby that captures the essence of the surrounding woods, a coterie of women clad in terry robes, the absence of cell phones (none allowed outside of private rooms), a fire cracking in a large fireplace.
-A girl could get used to this kind of pampering.
+But this sense of peace also had a lot to do with what I first encountered: a lobby that captures the essence of the surrounding woods, a coterie of guests clad in terry robes, the absence of cell phones (none allowed outside of private rooms), fires cracking in fireplaces throughout the building.

-Guestrooms at Lodge at Woodloch
+Guest Rooms at Lodge at Woodloch

-The shades-of-earth palette is tranquility itself, each room a classically elegant oasis.
-Moss hued carpeting, subtle grass-cloth wallpaper, stone-based lamps, organic tree-trunk mirror, upholstered chair and ottoman, a bent twig rocker, granite bathroom with marble shower and drapes imprinted with budding tree branches; the space seems breathed into existence by Mother Nature herself.
+Moss-hued carpeting, subtle grass-cloth wallpaper, stone-based lamps, an organic tree-trunk mirror, an upholstered chair, an ottoman, a bent twig rocker, a granite bathroom with marble shower and drapes imprinted with budding tree branches; the space seems breathed into existence by Mother Nature herself.

 Dining at Lodge at Woodloch

-It’s no surprise that it’s won over fans from New York City and other urban areas, and draws patrons who are not guests here (but guests do get first dibs on reservations).
-Regardless of time of day, wait-staff is friendly and on the ball.
+It’s no surprise that it’s won over fans from New York City and other urban areas.
+Not surprisingly, it also draws patrons who are not staying here (but guests do get first dibs on reservations).
+Regardless of the time of day, the wait staff is friendly and on the ball.

-Breakfast and lunch are casual – come in your bathrobe if you’d like – but do dress for dinner.
-Evening is the only time of day you are required to wear real clothes; you’ll want to look nice while taking pleasure in an exceptional 4-course meal.
+Breakfast and lunch are casual.
+Come in your bathrobe if you’d like – but do dress for dinner.
+Evening is the only time of day you are required to wear real clothes.
+You’ll want to look nice while taking pleasure in an exceptional 4-course meal.

-Dishes change seasonally, with many ingredients sourced from an on-site garden and beehives, or from nearby farms.
+Dishes change seasonally, with many ingredients sourced from on-site gardens and beehives, or from nearby farms.
 My Udon Noodles with Vegetables in Citrus Soy Sauce was slurp-upably fantastic.

-Mentally prepared for less fine fare at an all-inclusive resort, I was shocked and impressed by the epicurean experience here.
-As a 2015 Wine Spectator Restaurant Award winner, its no surprise that this destination spa is popular with gourmands and oenophiles from all over the world.
+Mentally prepared for a less fine fare at an all-inclusive resort, I was shocked and impressed by the epicurean experience here.
+As a Wine Spectator Restaurant Award winner, its no surprise that this destination spa is popular with gourmands and oenophiles from all over the world.

 Classes and Amenities at Lodge at Woodloch

-A paved path snakes around the hotel’s 150 acres and from it you can access the meditation Labyrinth, an archery range, the dock, waterfront, and a little activities shack called The Lily Pad.
+A paved path snakes around the hotel’s 150 acres and from it you can access the meditation Labyrinth, an archery range, the dock, the waterfront, and a little activities shack called The Lily Pad.

-All of these are included in the inclusive price – as are all indoor studio classes.
+All of these activities are included in the daily rate – as are all indoor studio classes.
 On day one, I mellowed out by taking the “Restorative Yoga” class that utilized props to help me stay in comfy positions.

 And I avoided the large machine-filled fitness center entirely.
-There are classes at any given time of day, ranging from meditation to full-on workouts, so you can take your pick.
+There are classes at any given time of day, ranging from meditation to full-on workouts.
+Take your pick.

-Shows are staged twice a week (Wed. and Sat) in a large dinner-theater space, this year’s Salute to TV Show Theme Songs was a big-hearted trip down Memory Lane for me.
+Shows are staged twice a week (Wed. and Sat) in a large dinner-theater space.
+Last year’s “Salute to TV Show Theme Songs” was a big-hearted trip down Memory Lane for me.
 I was blown away by the talented voices and skillful acting chops – of the Woodloch Pines staff!
 Wow!